What are your strengths?

 Creatives are full of ideas.
 They are original, ingenious and quick to find new perspectives.
 They are good at thinking of novel and productive ways to do things and introduce new ideas to groups in which they work.
 They frequently enjoy creating art, music, writing or acting, but may show creativity in other ways, such as designing computer games.

-See our page on lateral thinking for more on this.
+See our page on lateral thinking for more about this.

 People with this attribute have the ability to soar above problems like an eagle or a helicopter and see the whole picture in perspective.
 They are good at seeing patterns in complex data: identifying the key points in complex information.
 They are usually good at putting things in perspective and finding the links between seemingly unconnected information.
 They have the ability to ignore the superficial and irrelevant and focus on what is of real import.
 They are good at looking at a range of possible solutions and then narrowing these down to the best one.